SukkoPera/WheelOfJoy/README.md

 This means that the board works exactly like the one from Solder but the selection value is not restricted to those having exactly one zero.
 All values will select the corresponding port, software compatible with Solder adapter will select ports 7, 6 and 4 as 4, 5 and 6 respectively (Solder's numbering counts joystick 3 as the one available on [SID cards](https://github.com/SukkoPera/ReSeed).

 The multiplexers used on the board are analog, so the adapter is bidirectional and the ports can also be independently used as 5-bit output ports.

+## Compatibility
+Any Atari-compliant joystick or joypad should work with this board, including Sega MegaDrive/Genesis controller, as pin 5 is connected to +5V.

+The latter also means that you MUST NOT use the adapter with anything that can pull pin 5 straight to ground, such as 3-button Amiga mice (what would be the purpose of that anyway?).

+Also keep in mind that the USer Port is only guaranteed to provide 100 mA on the +5V pin, even though I don't think there's anything actually limiting that.

 ## Releases
 If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/WheelOfJoy/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.